raspberrypilearning/xai-challenge-text-classifier/en/step_3.md

 Look in your favourite books, or search online for quotes from famous heroes.
 In your `hero` class, click **Add example** and paste or type in the quotes one at a time.
 ![Button that reads '+ add example'](images/add_example.png)

-To make it a bit easier, we have also provided a [spreadsheet](https://docs.google.com/spreadsheets/d/1Ge1xmn6gPoQhs78Rh5CQKVKYwNRW_9yOdhehtsKEFwo/edit?usp=sharing){:target="_blank"} with loads of quotes for you to use: there's a tabs for `hero` quotes, a tab for `villain` quotes, and another tab for `TESTING DATA`. **Do not use the TESTING DATA in this step, you will need it later!**
+To make it a bit easier, we have also provided a [spreadsheet](https://docs.google.com/spreadsheets/d/1Ge1xmn6gPoQhs78Rh5CQKVKYwNRW_9yOdhehtsKEFwo/edit?usp=sharing){:target="_blank"} with loads of quotes for you to use: there's a tab for `hero` quotes, a tab for `villain` quotes, and another tab for `TESTING DATA`. **Do not use the TESTING DATA in this step — you will need it later!**

 --- /task ---